ejmastnak/ejmastnak.com/content/tutorials/vim-latex/ftplugin.md

    See `:help filetype` for more information on filetype plugins.

+1. Identify the Vim `filetype` keyword for your desired filetype.
+   For LaTeX files the Vim `filetype` is "`tex`".

+   {{< details summary="Vim `filetype`?
+What's this?" >}}
+   Vim keeps track of file types using short names (e.g. `tex` for LaTeX files, `lua` for Lua files, `python` for Python files).
+   A file's Vim `filetype` is stored in the `filetype` option; you can view the current value with `:echo &filetype`.
+   See `:help filetype` for relevant documentation.

+   Be careful: a file's extension and Vim `filetype` are separate things, and Vim `filetypes` do not always agree with the conventional file extension (e.g. `python` for Python files, which have the conventional extension `.py`).
+   {{< /details >}}

-1. Create the file `~/.vim/ftplugin/tex.vim` (or `~/.config/nvim/ftplugin/tex.vim` on Neovim) and place LaTeX-specific mappings, functions, and other settings in this file.
+1. Create the file `ftplugin/tex.vim` and place any LaTeX-specific configuration in this file.
    That's it!
-   Anything in `tex.vim` will be loaded only when editing files with the `tex` filetype (i.e. LaTeX and related files), and will not interfere with your other filetype plugins.
+   The contents of `tex.vim` will be loaded only when editing files with the `tex` filetype, and not interfere with other filetypes.

 #### Tip: use subdirectories for better organization

 You can also split up your `tex` customizations among multiple files (instead of having a single, cluttered `tex.vim` file).
-To do this, create the file structure `~/.vim/ftplugin/tex/*.vim`.
+To do this, use the file structure `ftplugin/tex/*.vim`.
-Any Vimscript files inside `~/.vim/ftplugin/tex/` will then load automatically when editing files with the `tex` filetype.
+Any Vimscript files inside `ftplugin/tex/` will then load automatically when editing files with the `tex` filetype.
-As a concrete example, you might design your `ftplugin` directory like this:
+As a concrete example, your `ftplugin` directory might look like this:

 ```bash
 # You can split up filetype configuration into filetype-specific